-Units 4 and 5 have hydraulically locked (non-adjustable) runner blades due to leaking blade seals and are restricted to a smaller operating range until the blade seals are repaired or replaced.
-Values provided by HDC based on the abbreviated index test for Unit 4 (Jan 2018) and Unit 5 (Feb 2020).
+Unit 5 has hydraulically locked (non-adjustable) runner blades due to leaking blade seals and is restricted to a smaller operating range until the blade seals are repaired or replaced.
+Values provided by HDC based on the abbreviated index test for Unit 5 (Feb 2020).